 All Department faculty strive to create an environment rich in opportunities, experiences, and knowledge that enhances the education of our students.
 We are committed to the highest standards of excellence in preparing the professionals of tomorrow.
 We seek out the latest research to inform our academic and professional practice, and share our knowledge in a stimulating, friendly and professional atmosphere.

 Rutgers, The State University of New Jersey is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools.
 The M.S. in Rehabilitation Counseling program is accredited by the Council on Rehabilitation Education (CORE) through 2020-2021.
 The Clinical Mental Health Counseling track is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+The Clinical Mental Health Counseling Track is currently accredited under the 2011 standards for Community Counseling programs as a Community Counseling program.
 This accreditation runs through March 31, 2018.
 (Note: The Clinical Mental Health Counseling track is currently accredited under the 2001 standards for Community Counseling programs as a Community Counseling program.
 The CACREP 2009 standards combine the Community Counseling and Mental Health Counseling standards into standards for Clinical Mental Health Counseling programs.
 The program intends to seek accreditation for this track as a Clinical Mental Health Counseling program when it comes up for reaccreditation, per CACREP guidelines.
 We also plan to seek CACREP accreditation for the Career Counseling Track.